alko5923/Pandemic-Simulation/README.md

 # Go Virus, Go!
-A OSPP 2021 project

-## Group Clockwork
-Team members:
-Alexander Sabelström
-Aljaz Kovac
-Johan Apelgren
-Marcus Jansson
-Marion Wallsten
-Måns Rönnberg
-Pontus Ljungren
-Victoria Täng
+Final project for the OSPP course at Uppsala University

-# How to run:
+## How to run:
 Pull repo
 Option 1:
 Go to /src/ directory in terminal